Precision control of charge coherence in parallel double dot systems through spin-orbit interaction: Introduction

-Quantum information and quantum computation implementation in terms of electron charges and spins has attracted tremendous attention for the development of large-scale quantum information processing \cite{Los98120,Kan98133,Fuj06759,Han071217,Liu10703}.
-Current experimental technology in nanofabrications allows to design various nanostructures with turnable couplings and energy levels through external gate voltages \cite{Hay03226804,Pet052180,Now071430,Pio08776,Nad101084}.
-The tunability of couplings and energy levels in quantum-dot-based nanostructures becomes a promising technology for large-scale solid-state quantum computing \cite{Fuj06759,Han071217}.
-However, the manipulation of charge qubits in quantum dots, although it can be realized through a series of high-speed voltage pulses \cite{Hay03226804}, is rather difficult for integrated precision controls, mainly due to the inevitable decoherence arising from the dissipative tunneling processes with the coupled electrodes \cite{Tu08235311}.
-In fact, to physically isolate a qubit system from various contacts in nanostructures is almost impossible because of the leakage effect induced by higher-order electron tunneling processes.
+Quantum information and quantum computation implementation in terms of electron charges and spins have attracted tremendous attention for the development of large-scale quantum information processing. \cite{Los98120,Kan98133,Zha07165311,Cot10160502,Shi10195305,Fuj06759,Han071217,Liu10703} Current experimental technology in nanofabrications allows to design various nanostructures with turnable couplings and energy levels through external gate voltages. \cite{Hay03226804,Pet052180,Now071430,Pio08776,Nad101084} The tunability of couplings and energy levels in quantum-dot-based nanostructures becomes a promising technology for large-scale solid-state quantum computing. \cite{Fuj06759,Han071217} However, the manipulation of quantum coherence in quantum dots, although it can be realized through a series of high-speed voltage pulses, \cite{Hay03226804} is rather difficult for integrated precision controls, mainly due to the inevitable decoherence arising from the dissipative tunneling processes via the coupled electrodes. \cite{Tu08235311} In fact, to physically isolate a quantum device from various contacts in nanostructures is almost impossible because of the leakage effect induced by higher-order electron tunneling processes.